boospot/boo-recipes/readme.txt

 == Changelog ==

+= 1.2.4.2 =
+Fix: Comments in Divi theme not showing

 = 1.2.4 =
 - New: Search Form shortcode available now `[boorecipe_search_form]`
 - New: German (de_DE) translation added for the plugin